Andrew is the founder and director of Realise: The man, with the original vision, driving the company forward for over a decade.

 On the morning of our long-kept secret, our fellow intern Callum enlightened us to the disasters of the Velodrome, explicitly crashes and injuries.
 Thanks Callum.

-On reaching Newport the secret could no longer be hidden from Rob as the large building that was the Velodrome came into view.
+On reaching Newport the secret could no longer be hidden from Rob, as a large building hove into view, clearly signposted ‘Wales National Velodrome’ (luckily he seemed very pleased).

-As most of us product designers had never imagined ourselves in such a situation we immediately chose the black line as our limit for the day.
-We were soon sat in front of our coach (Matt) like school children ready for registration.
+As most of us product designers had never imagined ourselves in such a situation, amongst the nervous laughs, you could see people making the mental decision to keep to the lower black line as our limit for the day.

-With registration done we hit the track.
-We went from the safe zone to the white, to the black and then the blue.
-With each lap and the coaching from Matt our confidence grew.
+And then we hit the track.
+Are we really allowed to do this?
+Within a few laps, we went from wobbling around the safe zone, to the white, to the black and then the blue.
+With each lap and the coaching from Matt, our confidence and speed grew.

 We no longer worried about the sound of the tyres trying to slide out from beneath us.
 We no longer worried about the possibility of crashing or injury.
 All we knew was that the boards (the outer most part and the steepest part of the track) was all that stood in our way from becoming champions.

-Gliding round in perfect formation we lined up the heights where only those truly chosen could reach.
+Gliding round in perfect formation we wound up the speed and lined up the heights where only those truly chosen could reach.
 Our time had come.
 There was no going back.

-As the lead made their ascent we followed, each tasting the sweet cool air of such heights.
-The Realisers had made it.
+As the lead made their ascent we followed, each tasting the sweet cool air of such heights, hardly daring to look far below us to the inside of the track.
+The Realisers were flying.
+What a surprisingly exhiliarating feeling this was!

-Aside from all that glory, we were knackered.
+After an hour of all that exertion and glory, we were knackered.
 Without knowing it we had been pushing ourselves at quite a speed.
 It must have been the adrenaline of it all.

-To comfort us we had chocolate bars, sugary drinks and anything else that might push you towards becoming diabetic but by Joe was it needed.
+To comfort us we had chocolate bars, sugary drinks and anything else that might push you towards becoming diabetic, but ‘whatever’, we’d earnt it were hoovering it up.

-However, amidst all this euphoria we come to a time poignancy.
+However, amidst all this euphoria was a sense of poignancy.